wp-plugins/5mincom-video-suggestions/readme.txt

 A Playlist is a pre-existing group of videos.
 Each playlist has its own unique ID.

 = How does automatic matching work in the CMS plugin? = Automatic matching scans your article and offers videos related to the content.
-It’s a hassle free way of adding a video to every article on your site.
+It's a hassle free way of adding a video to every article on your site.

 = Is there a recommended size for the player? =
 Our player's default size is 570W x 531H.
 You can change this to fit your requirement.
 However, we do recommend keeping a 4/3 or 16/9 ratio.